Marlins vs. Nationals Player Props Betting Odds

 Arraez Stats

-- Arraez has 15 doubles, a triple, two home runs, 20 walks and 33 RBI (96 total hits).
-He has stolen one base.
+- Arraez has 97 hits with 15 doubles, a triple, two home runs, 21 walks and 33 RBI.
+He's also stolen one base.

 Arraez Recent Games